Arnabds/equity-vs-commodity/README.md

 - **Relative Strength Index (RSI)** determines whether the stock is overbought or oversold.
 - **Moving Averages** identifies trend direction of a stock.
 - **Simple Moving Average** calculates rolling average of close prices over a period of 20 days.
-- **Exponential Moving Average** calculates exponential average of close prices over a period 20 days and weighted average that gives greater importance to the price in more recent days.
+- **Exponential Moving Average** calculates exponential average of close prices over a period 20 days and weights average that gives greater importance to the price in more recent days.
 - **Rate of Change** measures the most recent change in price with respect to the price 12 days ago.
 - **Price Volume Trend** determines a security's price direction and strength of price change.